Haz679/blog/source/_posts/Sprint-2.md

 This research ties to SLO 2: Apply design thinking to respond to a defines or newly identifies problem.

 ##Friday Free-for-all
-Speaking to Riley, whilst he did not have a
+Speaking to Riley, whilst he did not have a --> SLO 4,5

 Website